 Use cinnamon to discourage rabbits, mice, and other rodents

 Cinnamon’s strong scent discourages rabbits and mice in the garden.
 The volatile oils in cinnamon confuse the scent instinct of animals that are low to the ground, causing them to avoid an area, without causing harm.
-Use cinnamon in the garden to discourage rodents, rabbits, and other small mammals.
+Use cinnamon in the garden to discourage rodents, rabbits, squirrels, moles, and other furry pests.
+Hang cinnamon bark from the tree branches to discourage larger mammals from hanging around.

-Use cinnamon in the greenhouse to get rid of spider mites, whiteflies, and other pests
+Use cinnamon in the greenhouse to get rid of spider mites, whiteflies, midges, fungus gnats, and other bugs

-Have you ever used one of those powdered rooting hormones and had the sulfur smell catch in your throat?
-Like sulfur, cinnamon is a natural fungicide that helps most plants root, while inhibiting the spores that cause rot in stem cuttings.
+Have you ever used one of those powdered rooting hormones and had the sulphur smell catch in your throat?
+Like sulphur, cinnamon is a natural fungicide that helps most plants root, while inhibiting the spores that cause rot in stem cuttings.
 Dip prepared plant stems in cinnamon and push them into the soil.
 It’s an effective rooting hormone that’s easy to use and inexpensive.

 Where to find cinnamon?